 - User must be able to opt-out easily across any devices/browsers

-- Purpose must be limited to:
+- The purpose must be limited to:

 - Audience measurement of the visualized content for evaluation of the published contents and the metrics of the site/app

-- Audience segmentation to evaluate effectiveness of editorial choices, without this leading to targeting a single person
+- Audience segmentation to evaluate the effectiveness of editorial choices, without this leading to targeting a single person

 - Dynamic modification of the site in a global way.
 The collected personal data must not be cross-referenced with other processed data (e.g. customer files, or attendance statistics of other sites), nor transmitted to third parties

 - Only anonymous stats, scope limited to the single-site editor

 - Geotagging based on IP address must not be more accurate than the city-level.
 The IP address collected must also be deleted/anonymized once geolocation is done.